vb-pogribnyi/OpenCircle/Open Circle.md

 ![circle_6](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\circle_6.png)

 Looks fine.
 Now let's collect all the points in one array, by concatenation.
 There is only one issue.
-I want the array's first point to be the one at 'zero degrees', or this one:
+I want the array's first point to be the one at 'zero degrees', or the one marked with a red cross below:

 ![circle_7](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\01_dataset\circle_7.png)

-This will make me to divide line41 into halves, then concatenate the points:
+This will make me divide line41 into halves, then concatenate the points:

 ```python
     xs = np.concatenate([